Understanding Erikson's Psychosocial Stages of Development: A complete walkthrough

 Stage 2: Autonomy vs. Shame and Doubt (Early Childhood: 2-3 years)

 As toddlers begin to develop physical skills and independence, they face the challenge of autonomy versus shame and doubt.
 This stage centers on the development of self-control and a sense of personal agency.
-Encouraging children's attempts at self-sufficiency – such as dressing themselves or using the toilet – fosters autonomy and self-confidence.
-Excessive criticism or punishment, however, can lead to feelings of shame, doubt, and self-consciousness.
-Successful navigation of this stage results in a balanced sense of self-reliance and self-control.
+That said, encouraging children's attempts at self-sufficiency – such as dressing themselves or using the toilet – fosters autonomy and self-confidence.
+Excessive criticism or punishment, however, can lead to feelings of shame, doubt, and self-consciousness. **Successful navigation of this stage results in a balanced sense of self-reliance and self-control.

 Stage 3: Initiative vs. Guilt (Preschool: 3-5 years)